Shively, Kentucky: 21st century

 The area's fortunes have since improved somewhat, with various public works projects occurring and some businesses moving to the area.
 However, the area along Seventh Street north of Dixie is still known for its seedy adult entertainment businesses.
-Into the 2000s, the area lagged behind eastern and southern Jefferson County, with one of its few remaining large retail centers, the 150000 sqft Dillard's on Dixie Highway (est. 1956), closing in 2007 due to slow sales at the location despite the chain's general profitability in the Louisville area.
+Into the 2000s, the area lagged behind eastern and southern Jefferson County, with one of its few remaining large retail centers, the 150000 sqft Dillard's on Dixie Highway (established 1956), closing in 2007 due to slow sales at the location despite the chain's general profitability in the Louisville area.

 Shively remains the site of one major operating distillery: Brown-Forman's Early Times distillery.
-Its products include Early Times, which was first produced in 1860, became one of the few brands that was allowed to be produced during the Prohibition era, and was the best-selling whiskey in the country in the mid-1950s.
+Its products include Early Times, which was first produced in 1860.
+It became one of the few brands that was allowed to be produced during the Prohibition era, and was the best-selling whiskey in the country in the mid-1950s.
 Another is Old Forester; first produced in 1870, it was the first bourbon sold exclusively in sealed bottles and is today the oldest continually produced brand.
 The former Stitzel-Weller distillery has been converted into a tourist attraction for the Bulleit Bourbon brand, and was included as a stop on the Kentucky Bourbon Trail in 2014.
-As of October 2014, the Michter's bourbon brand was working on opening a new distillery in Shively.
-The Bernheim Distillery site, used by Heaven Hill Distilleries, opened in nearby Louisville around 2000.
+In 2015, the Michter's bourbon brand opened a new distillery in Shively.

 On November 5, 2018, Democrat Beverly Chester Burton became the first African-American to be elected mayor of Shively.